Mair/react-meetup-draftjs/draftjs-samples/public/docs/createContentState.md

 # Creating content

-there will be times when we want to initiate an Edit control with text.
-To do this we must first create a new content state. there are a few ways to do this
+There will be times when we want to initiate an Edit control with text.
+To do this we must first create a new content state.
+There are a few ways to do this:
 * plain text
 * HTML
 * a JSON object

-Once we have a content state we can create a new EditorState which we can use with our Edit control.
+Once we have a content state we can create a new EditorState, which we can use with our Edit control.

 ## Plain text
 ```typescript